PRI - What is it and why does it matter?

 How can I learn more?

-In 2020, the PRI recently launched a redesigned Reporting Framework for investors.
+In 2020, PRI launched a redesigned Reporting Framework for investors.
 You can find guidance here.
-This also includes a 10-year Blueprint for responsible investment to ensure that PRI signatories’ feedback and the mission of the PRI were carefully incorporated into the future of Reporting and Assessment.
+This also includes a 10-year Blueprint for responsible investment to ensure that PRI signatories’ feedback and the mission of PRI were carefully incorporated into the future of Reporting and Assessment.

 The new PRI reporting structure & next steps

 PRI stated that the organization has worked to develop a framework that has more challenging reporting requirements and also provides a simpler, shorter, and more consistent structure, one that delivers more flexible and meaningful reporting outputs.

 “We set an ambitious goal at the beginning of the review journey: to cut the total number of questions by half.
 I am sure that you will be pleased to know we have done just that,” said Elina Rolfe, PRI’s Reporting and Assessment Director.

 To simplify the structure, PRI introduced “core” and “plus” questions.
 “Core” questions are mandatory to report on and are publicly disclosed and assessed.
 These “core” questions also seek to capture more responsible investment practices.

 “Plus” questions are not assessed and are considered voluntary to report on and disclose.
 They are often open questions to allow signatories to demonstrate more advanced practices that might not as yet be widely adopted.